 5. Understand the (Limited) Role of In-Game Coaching

 – Focus on Building a Program, not a Team.
 This may seem counter-intuitive at first.
 Shouldn’t a coach by definition focus on, well, coaching during matches?
 There is a role for in-game coaching in quizbowl (see point #5), but the primary role for a quizbowl coach is to put in place the conditions that will allow your players to succeed.
 If you set things up right, the program that you create will end up doing much of the heavy lifting of motivating and teaching your students for you.
 So how do you build a successful quizbowl program?

 a.
 Make Time and Space for a Team.
 Spread the word about your quizbowl program by establishing a clear time and space for it meet regularly to practice.
-Simply making it known within your school (and having that info available on the school website, in the school handbook, on your board, on your classroom door, etc.) that your club practices year-round on say, Mondays and Thursdays in Room 314 after school, helps immensely by providing a specific place and time for practices to take place.
+Students need to know where to go and when to play quizbowl.
+Simply making it known within your school (and having that info available on the school website, in the school handbook, on your board, on your classroom door, etc.) that your quizbowl club exists and practices year-round on say, Mondays and Thursdays in Room 314 after school, helps immensely by providing a specific place and time for students.

 b.
 Building an Institutional Reputation.
-You probably have somewhat of a de facto hierarchy of clubs and activities at your school now–maybe the Model UN team has a case full of shiny gavels or the marching band always gets all the AP students or the robotics team is always getting in the local press for their achievements.
-If quizbowl isn’t high up there now, your task is to make it at the top.
-Winning trophies and doing well at tournaments helps, but overall professionalism and persistence is the real key.
+You probably have somewhat of a de facto hierarchy of clubs and activities at your school–maybe the Model UN team has a case full of shiny gavels or the marching band always gets all the AP students or the robotics team is always getting in the local press for their achievements.
+If quizbowl isn’t high up there now, your task is to put it at the top.
+Winning trophies and doing well at tournaments helps, but overall professionalism and persistence will build up your club’s reputation over time.